Working in a small biotechnology company, Leah enjoys gardening and raising chickens in Western New York.

 Note: For a second example of how to make gummy worms, I poured this batch into an 8"x8" glass baking dish and submerged straws into the solution.
 Make sure the gelatin solution completely covers the straws if you use this method to cast gummy worms.
 You may need to use a butter knife to hold the straws under the gelatin solution.

 An alternate method is to cut the set gummy candy into long, thin strips to resemble worms.
 This is much faster than using straws as a candy mold, as there is no need to extrude the candy!

 Jello Gummy Worm Recipe

-This recipe is not all-natural, as the flavored Jello includes artificial dyes and colors.
-This recipe is better than store-bought gummies made with high fructose corn syrup, but is not appropriate for families who follow the Feingold diet.
-I am including it as an alternate method - this recipe results in the most intensely flavored gummy worms.
-You will need:
+This recipe is not all-natural, as the flavored Jell-O includes artificial dyes and colors.
+This recipe is better than store-bought gummies made with high fructose corn syrup, but it is not appropriate for families who follow the Feingold diet.
+I am including it as an alternate method; this recipe results in the most intensely flavored gummy worms.

-The finished gummy worms will have the color and flavor of the Jello: the color of the fruit juice will not influence the color in any way.
-I attempted to use blueberry juice to turn the mixture brown, but the candy retained the lime-green color of the Jello.
+Note: The finished gummy worms will have the color and flavor of the Jell-O: the color of the fruit juice will not influence the color in any way.
+I attempted to use blueberry juice to turn the mixture brown, but the candy retained the lime-green color of the Jell-O.

 A Summary of All Three Recipes

 There are pros and cons to each gummy worm recipe: